sh4r11f/psychopy/docs/source/builder/components/AudioValidatorRoutine.rst

 Audio Validator Routine
 -------------------------------

-Use a voicekey or microphone to confirm that audio stimuli are presented when they should be.
+Use a sound sensor to confirm that audio stimuli are presented when they should be.

 Categories:
     Validation